 Frankie & Claude is a stationery and lifestyle brand that exudes charm with a unique blend of prettiness, wittiness, and occasional snark.
 Owner and designer Sam Bearbower dove into the business full-time in 2015 after juggling her work in the legal field with her hobby-turned-passion.
 Not too soon after launching, her store’s name ran into some trademark issues, and Sam opted to rebrand.
-What many would’ve considered an obstacle or a step back turned into a huge step forward: an opportunity to take stock of the elements of her brand that made it truly stand out, and build a beautiful, cohesive visual identity.
+What many would’ve considered an obstacle or a step back turned into a huge step forward: an opportunity to take stock of the elements of her brand that made it truly stand out, as this brand identity design case study will show!

 Newly named Frankie & Claude, the brand was in need of a new tagline, logo and visual identity.
 Reflecting on her creative process and what makes her brand unique, Sam noted that all Frankie & Claude products are not only pretty, but functional.

 “My initial thought with every product I add is, is it useful?
 Then, is it pretty and aesthetically pleasing?
 And of course, is it unique?
 For instance, our art prints help make a house a home.
 Our matchstick jars are super functional and make an amazing gift item to hostesses, or to celebrate new homeowners.
 Our notepads help to keep people organized in a stylish way.
 Etc., etc.”

 We came up with a tagline that demonstrated her aesthetic and philosophy in a concise, fun, and catchy way: